-- 1 Click the Start button and point to Programs. - 2 Click Dell Support and point to Dell Support Settings. - 3 Ensure that the Show icon on the taskbar option is checked. - NOTE: If the Dell Support Utility is not available from the Start menu, go to support.dell.com and download the software.
+- 1 Click the Start button and point to All Programs. - 2 Click Dell Support and point to Dell Support Settings. - 3 Ensure that the Show icon on the taskbar option is checked.

 The Dell Support Utility is customized for your computing environment.